Opencart-Webkul/opencart-console/README.md

 4) 	After the download is done

 ### Opencart Installer
-This console will be used to install the opencart on your system
+This console command is used to install the opencart on your system

 ### How to use
 By using this console app you can create Opencart setup for the 2.x.x.x,3.x.x.x versions.